 At a senior level, managerial training may be given in areas such as:

-It may be possible to study for a degree part-time or to develop academic research at postgraduate level.
+It may be possible to study for a degree on a part-time basis or to develop academic research at postgraduate level.

 As a scientific laboratory technician, your career could develop through the following roles: